Prices & performance

 This is no ordinary team.

-Cash markets have evolved over the past 3 decades.
+Short term investments and cash funds have evolved over the past 3 decades.
 Interest rates have moved considerably lower and new securities have emerged.

 Through time our approach has also evolved – our success lies in continuous innovation.